10genNYUITP/MongoDisco/README.md

 The MongoDB Disco Adapter is a plugin which connect MongoDB and Disco MapRedcue framework by enabling users the ability to use MongoDB as an data input and/or an output source.

 ##Prerequisites
-For each machine in disco clusters, it need following:
+For each machine in a disco cluster, it need following:
-Python
-PyMongo
-Disco
+-Python
+-PyMongo
+-Disco

 For instructions to setup disco clusters, please refer to the the guide(http://discoproject.org/doc/disco/start/install.html) in disco project website.

 ##Installation
 1. Check out the latest source code in github git clone https://github.com/10genNYUITP/MongoDisco MongoDisco

 2. Go to MongoDisco folder, and run the setup.py file to install MongoDisco package python setup.py install
     Note: it may request administrator privilege to run the script

 It’s done!
 Start hacking!

 ##Example
 Word Counting is a classic example for MapReduce framework.
 It could be done extremely easily using the MongoDB Disco Adapter.

 Step 1.
 Users need to specify the configuration for this job.

 For example, users could specify where the input data is stored and how they would like to store output data by providing a mongodb uri.

 config = {
         "input_uri": "mongodb://localhost/test.in",